Emma Watson Breaks Free Of Typecasting In Tom Hanks Sci-Fi Film ‘The Circle’

 — Cinema Jam (@CinemaJam) February 16, 2017

-John Boyega will play the role of Kaden, one of the key figures of the company, who is well aware the dangers of the intrusive system that Mae is working on and, as the A.V.
+John Boyega will play the role of Kaden, one of the key figures of the company who is well aware the dangers of the intrusive system that Mae is working on, and as the A.V.
 Club noted, “not unlike his Stormtrooper-who-makes-good Star Wars character, might have a change of heart regarding his employer’s mission.”

 [Featured Image by Joel Ryan/AP Images]